StreamFab Video Downloader for Browser

 Yes, the extension store is flooded with plugins.
 But be very careful: most of them only adjust playback speed or force physical screen recording.
 If you want a silent, direct data grab on Chrome without recording or playing the video, the StreamFab extension + Co-app hybrid is the only real working solution I have verified.

 Most people immediately think of the official mobile app's offline feature.
-However, official offline caches have strict limits: you cannot transfer the files between devices, and they usually expire after 48 hours.
-From a practical standpoint, using the method above to grab a 1.53 GB, 4020 kb/s MP4 file and saving it on your own hard drive is the only true way to "permanently own" your digital content.
+However, official offline caches have strict limits—and since Netflix removed its Windows offline download feature in 2026, these limits have only grown stricter.
+You cannot transfer the files between devices, and they usually expire after 48 hours.
+From a practical standpoint, using the method above to grab a 1.53 GB, 4020 kb/s MP4 file and saving it on your own hard drive is the only true way to keep "long-term" your digital content.

 This is the industry's biggest joke.
 Netflix completely ignores the Apple ecosystem and refuses to release an offline app for macOS, forcing Mac users to watch via a browser.